-Time Inc. decided to tackle this as much more than a media brief.
-Clarks has very broad appeal, with a customer base that spans all ages, presenting a challenge when you need to deliver a very targeted message and achieve stand out amongst a niche audience.
-Another issue was a retail space that is very much at odds with the vibrant exciting product that the fashion editors recognised in Clarks.
-Time Inc. designed a broad marketing approach that tackled these inconsistencies head on and encouraged the fashion-savvy to re-apprise the brand and engage with it.
+TI Media decided to tackle this as much more than a media brief.
+Clarks has a very broad appeal, with a customer base that spans all ages, presenting a challenge when you need to deliver a very targeted message and achieve stand out among a niche audience.
+Another issue was a retail space that is very much at odds with the vibrant, exciting product that the fashion editors recognised in Clarks.
+TI Media designed a broad marketing approach that tackled these inconsistencies head on and encouraged the fashion-savvy to re-appraise the brand and engage with it.

-Leveraging the expert skills of Time Inc’s fashion editors to ramp up the fashion credentials of the Clarks brand, they utilised a diverse creative canvas via print and digital platforms.
-In print across Marie Claire, InStyle and LOOK display and advertorials depicted real-life, stylish consumers shopping in key cities across the UK, working to align Clarks with cool independent shopping areas.
-This ‘in the moment’ approach worked to ensure that the Clarks was seen to be trend setting.
+Leveraging the expert skills of TI Media’s fashion editors to ramp up the fashion credentials of the Clarks brand, they used a diverse creative canvas via print and digital platforms.
+In print across Marie Claire, InStyle and Look, display and advertorials depicted real-life, stylish consumers shopping in key cities across the UK, working to align Clarks with cool independent shopping areas.
+This ‘in the moment’ approach worked to ensure that the Clarks brand was seen to be trend setting.
 Involvement of the editorial team ensured this fresh perspective on Clarks felt genuine and would be trusted by the savvy target audience.

-To tackle the retail experience challenge, Time inc. built a virtual shopping square (tablet-optimised) with eight stores.
-These brand boutiques (LOOK Boutique, Marie Claire Beauty Room, InStyle Jewellery Den etc) offered a different experience for the fashion-conscious audience and the opportunity to purchase the Clarks product.
-Competitions and social media (ie. hashtags, Instagram feeds) drove traffic to the website.
+To tackle the retail experience challenge, TI Media built a virtual shopping square (tablet-optimised) with eight stores.
+These brand boutiques (Look Boutique, Marie Claire Beauty Room, InStyle Jewellery Den etc) offered a different experience for the fashion-conscious audience and the opportunity to purchase the Clarks product.
+Competitions and social media (i.e. hashtags, Instagram feeds etc) drove traffic to the website.

 The results are testament to the brand impact that can be achieved when the editorial expertise of fashion editors is utilised across the broad creative canvas that modern publishing businesses now offer.
 The marketing initiative delivered an incredible uplift in the key metrics for Clarks.